-HOPE Congress provided $8 million annually in FY 2003, 2004, and 2005 directing SSA to use the appropriations to provide outreach and application assistance to “homeless and under-served populations.”
-We used this earmarked funding to establish the Homeless Outreach Projects and Evaluation (HOPE) program.
+HOPE Congress provided $8 million annually in FY 2003, 2004, and 2005 directing the agency to use the appropriations to provide outreach and application assistance to “homeless and under-served populations.”
+We used this earmarked funding to establish the HOPE program.
 The HOPE initiative focused on assisting eligible, chronically homeless individuals in applying for SSI and SSDI benefits.
 We developed the project to test the effectiveness of using skilled medical and social service providers to identify and engage homeless individuals with disabling conditions and assist them in filing for benefits within current policy.

-SEE: http://www.ssa.gov/homelessness/ for SSA’s Service to the Homeless Activities and related policies.
+SEE: http://www.ssa.gov/homelessness/ for our Service to the Homeless Activities and related policies.

 We provided funds to help support OECD’s five-year study on Pathways to Transitions for People with Disability into Tertiary Education and Work.
 The purpose of the Pathways project was to learn more about other developed countries’ special education programs and supports in order to identify best practices that facilitate successful outcomes for students with disabilities in transition from secondary education to tertiary education and work.

-The five-year OECD Pathways project included the preparation and analysis of participating country reports, a three-year longitudinal study, and case studies.
+The five-year OECD Pathways project included the preparing and analyzing participating country reports, a three-year longitudinal study, and case studies.
 In addition to the USA, the OECD countries that participated in one or more phases of the Pathways project included: Norway, Denmark, Germany, Ireland, the Netherlands, the Czech Republic, Portugal, France, Estonia, and the Republic of Korea.

 Information gained from this study will assist in preventing children with disabilities who are not currently on our rolls from eventually becoming beneficiaries once they reach adulthood, providing necessary supports and identifying best practices to help transition youths with disabilities.